weekly planner

 Endow Study Women's Program: Wednesdays at 7:00pm

-The women’s ENDOW (Educating on the Nature and Dignity of Women) group will resume with a new study on Wednesday, February 25, 2025, at 7:00 in the Parish Hall.
+The women’s ENDOW (Educating on the Nature and Dignity of Women) group meets on Wednesdays at 7:00pm in the Parish Hall.
 New members are welcome.
-Please contact Trish at [email protected] if you would like more information
+Please contact Trish at trickb3@vyahoo.com if you would like more information on the group or would like to join us.

 Divine Mercy Cenacle: 1st & 3rd Thursdays at 5:30pm

 Do you want to deepen your faith and progress on your journey to sainthood with a small group of faithful Catholics?
 If so, consider joining us to follow the path of Divine Mercy as taught by Saint Faustina and instituted by St. John Paul II.
 We will study the Diary of St. Faustina, the Catechism of the Catholic Church, and scripture to enrich our faith and prayer life and to reflect on the meaning and impact of divine mercy in our lives.
 We follow a created curriculum and do a small amount of reading to prepare for our meetings.
 We meet every 1st and 3rd Thursday at 5:30pm in the Parish Center.
-For more information, including materials about Divine Mercy, send an email to [email protected] or text
+For more information, including materials about Divine Mercy, send an email to bridgidcooper@yahoo.com or text

 607-227-3884.